werebus/status-schedule/README.md

 `#change` conditionally sets your status if your current status meets a particular condition.
 It takes two keyword arguments:

-1. `from:` this is the condition, it's optional, but if specified it controlls whether or not to change your status:
+1. `from:` this is the condition, it's optional, but if specified it controls whether or not to change your status:

     * If `from:` is a `String`, your status will only be changed if the **text**